seishinsha/falco-website/content/en/docs/plugins/developers_guide.md

 This function is optional.
 If not defined the plugin framework will only call `plugin_next()` to retrieve events.

-If your plugin is written in Go, the [libsinsp-plugin-sdk-go](https://github.com/falcosecurity/libsinsp-plugin-sdk-go) package provides a utility function `sinsp.NextBatch` that can wrap a plugin's `next()` function and take care of the conversion/allocation from Go types to C types.
+If your plugin is written in Go, the [plugin-sdk-go](https://github.com/falcosecurity/plugin-sdk-go) module provides a utility function `sinsp.NextBatch` that can wrap a plugin's `next()` function and take care of the conversion/allocation from Go types to C types.
 That package is described in more detail below.

 #### `char* plugin_get_progress(ss_plugin_t* s, ss_instance_t* h, uint32_t* progress_pct) [Required: no]`